raonytog/raonytog/README.md

-### Olá! 👋 ###
+### Hey, there! 👋 ###

-Estudante de Ciência da Computacao na Universidade Federal do Espírito Santo, no 3º período.
-Estou estudando as linguagens:
+I'm a 19yo Computer Science student at Universidade Federal do Espírito Santo, in Brazil.
+Also, i'm at the third semester and learning the languages:
 * C
 * Python
 * Java